chaiyixuan/Offensive-Responses-Dataset/README.md

 # Offensive-Responses-Dataset
-offensive responses from chinese chat records
+Offensive responses from chinese chat records
 ### Statistical characteristics of the offensive response dataset:
 <img src="images/Capture.PNG" width = "330" height = "200" div align=center />
 The number of positive and negative samples in the dataset.